Principles of swimming ponds:

 - Usually built by specialist swimming pond contractors.

-- Create a separate area for the plants of a shallower depth that has its own liner - called a regeneration zone.
+- Create a separate area for the plants of a shallower depth - called a regeneration zone.

 - Separate the 2 areas by a barrier that allows the water to flow across the top of the barrier between the 2 areas.

-- This barrier should not allow materials like soil to spill from the planting zone into the swimming zone.
+- This barrier should not allow materials like gravel to spill from the planting zone into the swimming zone.

 - Install a circulatory pump system to keep the water moving.